octopols/Multiple-Overlapping-Object-Detection/README.md

 cd your-repo

 3. Open the project in a web browser:
-   - You can simply open the `index.html` file in your preferred browser.
    - Alternatively, you can use a local development server such as Live Server or serve the files using Python's built-in HTTP server.
 For example, using Python 3:

 python3 -m http.server